 If there are gods, but unjust, then you should not want to worship them.

 If there are no gods, then you will be gone, but…will have lived a noble life that will live on in the memories of your loved ones.”

-– No not by Marcus Aurelius, and I have no idea who, but I still like the words.
+– No not by Marcus Aurelius, and I have no idea who did write the above, but I still like the observation.